NiklasTiede/imdb-clone/README.md

 ❯ docker run --name imdb-db -p 3306:3306 -e MYSQL_ROOT_PASSWORD=secret -e MYSQL_DATABASE=moviesdb -d mysql:latest
 ```

-Next, we have to import some processed movie data into our running db-container using `./data/processed_dataset_100_with_index.csv`.
+Next, we have to import some processed movie data into our running db-container using `./data/movieset_100_indexed.csv`.
 I use DBeaver to connect to the database and use its import functionality.

-next build up backend, then frontend
+Now we can run our backend.

 ```bash
 ❯ gradle bootRun
 ```

-if you check for https `http://localhost:8080/movies` then you will a list of our previously imported movie data.
+If we add `http://localhost:8080/movies` to the browser a list of our previously imported movie data should be shown.

-lastly we build up the frontend
+Lastly, we build up the frontend and serve it to `http://localhost:3000/`.

 ```bash
 ❯ cd ./frontend